-Here is a tailored guide for AlmaLinux 9 on an OVH instance to fix filesystem issues using fsck
+Here is a tailored guide for AlmaLinux 9 on an OVH instance to fix filesystem issues using fsck:

-If your AlmaLinux 9 server fails to boot or shows filesystem-related errors (especially with /home
+If your AlmaLinux 9 server fails to boot or shows filesystem-related errors (especially with /home or /dev/sdb), follow these steps to fix it using fsck.

 π Scenario Example: